 You’ve got the basic plan together – let’s talk a little about what extra kit you might need.
 First off when we go hiking or backpacking Hunter always has a harness rather than his normal collar.
 There are a couple of reasons for this.
 The attachment point is on the top of the harness which generally keeps the leash clear from his paws.
 If I think the trail is going to be at all difficult I use the harness that has a carry handle on top – this is great if I need to help guide him across logs or carry him across streams.

 Hunter, looking quite professional, in his Ruffwear front range harness.
 A lot of his gear is Ruffwear and this has worked really well.
-This is a light weight harness and just has more control than his regular collar.
+This is a lightweight harness and just has more control than his regular collar.
 I only use this for day trips.

 If we are going on longer backpacking trips where we will be out overnight then he has his own backpack.
 This gives a little extra space for him to carry some of his own gear.
-Hunter’s a pretty small dog (40lbs) so I generally limit what he carries to about a maximum of 10lbs.
+Hunter’s a pretty small dog (40lbs) so I generally limit what he carries to about a maximum of 6 or so pounds.
 The Approach Pack, also by Ruffwear, has two sets of pockets on each side.
 The top pockets are good for small items (like dog bags) and the deeper pockets are good for his food.
 Particularly important is the handle which has come in handy many times.

 You can also see that he has a springy leash.
-Regardless of the leash laws (and National Forests are pretty lax) he’s almost always on a leash (the only exception is sometimes in camp at the end of the day).
-As there are more dogs on trail this just makes sense to keep encounters with people and other dogs under control.
+Regardless of the leash laws (and National Forests are pretty lax), he’s almost always on a leash (the only exception is sometimes in camp at the end of the day).
+As there are more dogs on the trail this just makes sense to keep encounters with people and other dogs under control.
 His leash has some spring in it to ensure that if it gets caught or Hunter jumps a little further than I expect then there is some give in the leash.
-Even thou this is technically a running leash I rarely wear it around my waist and just use the extra loop to make the leash a little longer.
+Even though this is technically a running leash I rarely wear it around my waist and just use the extra loop to make the leash a little longer.

 I have two other packs for Hunter.
-One is a life jacket that he only has if we decide to go out on the paddle board (he’s a lucky dog).
+One is a life jacket that he only has if we decide to go out on the paddleboard (he’s a lucky dog).
 The other is an insulated jacket.
 I generally only use the insulated jacket on day hikes in winter, especially if we are going to play in the snow.
-This jacket we have had for some time (I think it was actually a hand-me down from his elder cousin).
+This jacket we have had for some time (I think it was actually a hand-me-down from his elder cousin).
 Again Ruffwear have you covered if you need an insulated jacket.